 How long it takes for you to fully recover from your surgery varies from person to person.
-It can take four to six weeks.
+It may take up to 4/6 weeks.
 You should consider who is going to look after you during the early part of this time.
 You may have family or close friends nearby who are able to support you or care for you in your home during the early part of your recovery period.
 You might consider going to stay with relatives or you may wish to make your own arrangements to stay in a convalescent home while you recover.
 After you return home, you will need to take it easy and should expect to get tired to begin with.